Oral Health

 Some examples of bite issues that may require surgery include:

-• Overbite — when the upper jaw severely protrudes over the lower jaw
+• Excessive overbite — when the upper jaw severely protrudes over the lower jaw

 • Underbite — when the lower jaw protrudes too far forward